netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 ### AUTO

 Processes are automated, which strengthens transparency and prevents human error;
-for example the application code is built automatically when commits are pushed to the application repository,
+for example the application code is built automatically when commits are pushed to the application repository.

 ### REL